wp-plugins/addthis/readme.txt

 == Upgrade Notice ==
 = 2.1.1 =
-Add +1 to the options
+Add +1 to the button options

 = 2.1.0 =
 More Features, More Filters, More Social Goodness